ianyian/readmyobject/SUPPORT.md

 ## ❓ Frequently Asked Questions

+### What is this app for?

+**Educational AI Detection.** This app demonstrates YOLOv8 COCO object detection technology for learning purposes.
+It helps users understand how AI-powered object detection works in real-time.

 ### Does the app store my photos?

 **No.** All photos stay on your device.
 Nothing is uploaded or stored.

 ### Does it work offline?

-**Yes.** All processing happens on your device.
+**Yes.** All processing happens on your device using Core ML.
 No internet required.

 ### What phones are supported?